quixio/quix-docs/docs/get-started/welcome.md

 # Welcome

-<p style="font-size: 1rem;">Quix is a complete platform for developing, deploying, and monitoring stream processing pipelines.
-You can build producer/consumer/transform apps with Quix Streams and Python, build and test pipelines with the Quix CLI, and then deploy, manage and observe the pipelines in Quix Cloud.</p>
+<p style="font-size: 1rem;">Quix is a telemetry analytics platform that enables you to consolidate high frequency sensor data in a centralized cloud data store, for use cases like real-time monitoring and analytics, predictive maintenance, digital twins, and more.
+Quix provides the ability to connect, transform and process data in batch or real-time architectures and between legacy and modern systems in any language using easily customisable connectors.</p>

 ## Workflow summary